 Water heaters are intended to produce hot water.
+To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature reducing valves) at each point-of-use.
 Water heated to a temperature which will satisfy space heating, clothes washing, dish washing, and other sanitizing needs can scald and permanently injure you upon contact.
 Some people are more likely to be permanently injured by hot water than others.
 These include the elderly, children, the infirm, or physically/mentally handicapped.
 If anyone using hot water in your home fits into one of these groups or if there is a local code requiring a certain temperature water at the hot water tap, then you must take special precautions.
-In addition to using the lowest possible temperature setting that satisfies your hot water needs, a means such as a Mixing Valve should be used at the hot water taps used by these people or at the water heater.
+In addition to using the lowest possible temperature setting that satisfies your hot water needs, a means such as a \Mixing Valve should be used at the hot water taps used by these people or at the water heater.
 Mixing valves are available at plumbing supply or hardware stores.
 Consult a qualified installer or service technician.
 Follow mixing valve manufacturer's instructions for installation of valves.
 Before changing the factory setting on the thermostat, read the "Temperature Regulation" section in this manual, see Figures 17 and 18.